Current Openings

 Duties/responsibilities - Conducts hearings and advises County Commissioners regarding land-use planning, zoning administration, and subdivision development within the county.
 Reviews and makes recommendations on land-use applications and amendments to policies and regulations.

-Time commitment - The commission meets on the first and third Tuesday of the month at 12:30 p.m.
+Time commitment - The commission meets on the first Tuesday of the month at 12:30 p.m.

 Weld County Building Code Board of Appeals